 In compliance with Articles 34.1 and 31.2 of the Regulations of the Board of Directors and the Articles of Association, respectively, the Board of Directors met a total of 11 times during the financial year 2021, with an average attendance of 90,26%.

-Meetings no.

-Board of Directors 11

-Executive Committee 10

-Audit and Control Committee 10

-Appointment and Remuneration Committee 6
+Board of Executive Audit and Control Appointment and Directors Committee Committee Remuneration Committee Meetings no. 11 10 10 6